Itsrohit819/Code-Mentor/README.md

-# 🚀 Code Mentor AI
+# 🚀 Code Mentor

-**Code Mentor AI** is an intelligent assistant designed to help developers debug their competitive programming code by identifying the underlying concepts and providing targeted suggestions.
+**Code Mentor** is an intelligent assistant designed to help developers debug their competitive programming code by identifying the underlying concepts and providing targeted suggestions.
 Built with a clean full-stack architecture, it integrates a responsive frontend, powerful Flask backend, and persistent SQLite logging.
 The project is currently evolving to include Machine Learning and LLMs (e.g., OpenAI, LangChain) for smart feedback.

 ---